NubeEra-Abad/EmpDailyActivities/Maven-Tomcat/maven-tomcat.md

     </plugins>
   </build>
 ```
 replace `<Tomcat-server>` with your aws instance public IP address.
-Open a web browser and visit `http://<aws-instance-ip>:8080` to access tomcat home page.
 ## Edit the maven `settings.xml` file
 navigate to `/usr/share/maven/conf/` and using `nano` editor open `settings.xml` and add the following codes in `<servers>` section
 ```